LucmanRoyJohairi/LucmanRoyJohairi/README.md

 ## Roy Johairi Lucman

-I am an experienced Mobile Developer based in Philippines.
+Hi, I'm Roy, I am an experienced Mobile Developer based in Philippines.
 I mostly focus on developing Android applications, however, I also have experience in making iOS as well as cross-platform applications using Flutter.
 If there is anything I can help you with, feel free to contact me.
 I'm always interested in a chance to improve my skills even further.
+< --
 A bit about me:

 - 💻 I’m currently working on An App 😏